LaneanL/Bellabeat-Analysis-Capstone-using-R/Analysis.md

 ## Recommendations

-Based on the data the sedentary minutes are consistent with women working an 8 hour job, receiving about 7 hours of sleep.
+Based on the data the sedentary minutes are consistent with women working an 8 hour job and receiving about 7 hours of sleep.
 There is increase in activity after hours.
 Growth for the company may include:
-* alerts to move during working hours decreasing sedentary minutes and increasing burned calorie.
+* alerts encouraging movement during working hours focused on decreasing sedentary minutes and increasing burned calories.
 * Taking a break to walk, hydrate, and meditate.
 Introduce personal goals whether to maintain weight or lose weight.
 * Develop alerts that support the weight goals.
 * Consistent monitoring of the goal and alerting whether on track for the day.